eyalk11/compare-my-stocks/docs/CONFIGURATION.md

     Use: !UseCache USEIFAVAILABLE
     CacheSpan: 5h
     PromptOnQueryFail: true
+    OnlyNewerThanIBStatement: false  # see IBStatement section below
   MyStocks: !MyStocksConf
     SrcFile: example_mystock.csv
     PortofolioName: My Portfolio
     File: buydicnk.cache
+  IBStatement: !IBStatementConf
+    SrcFile: ib_statement.csv  # IB Activity Statement CSV (Open Positions section)
+    PortofolioName: IB Statement
+    File: ibstatement.cache
+    Use: !UseCache USEIFAVAILABLE
   StockPrices: !StockPricesConf
     Use: !UseCache USEIFAVAILABLE
     File: stocksplit.cache     # split cache so holdings are split-adjusted
   MaxPercDiffIbStockWarn: 0.2  # warn when IB and CSV disagree by >20%
 ```

+### IBStatement source

+Use this when you don't have an IB Flex Query/Token but can download
+an **Activity Statement** from IB Account Management as CSV.
+The
+handler does not produce trade-level history; it synthesizes:

+- one buy per symbol from the *Open Positions* section (stocks only),
+  priced at the statement's cost-price and timestamped at the
+  *Period* end date;
+- one zero-qty sell per fully-closed stock from the *Realized &
+  Unrealized Performance Summary*, carrying the net **long-term**
+  realized P&L.

+To use it as the sole transaction source, set
+`TransactionSource: !TransactionSourceType IBStatement`.
+The bitmask
+`All` includes it alongside `IB` and `MyStock`.

+`IB.OnlyNewerThanIBStatement` (default `false`): when both the IB
+Flex source and the IBStatement source are active, drop any IB Flex
+trade dated at or before the statement's `WhenGenerated` timestamp
+— both when querying new trades and when reading the cached ones.
+This lets the statement act as a baseline and reserves IB Flex for
+trades that occurred after it was produced.
+Requires the
+`IBStatement` bit to be set in `TransactionSource` and a readable
+`IBStatement.SrcFile`.

 ### Combine strategies